diyan/assimilator/README.md

 - DB test fixtures
 - Implement Prefix / SetPrefix in Echo/Logrus logger
 - Implement generic handler so "can not get project: query failed: dbr: not found", would be "can not get project. resource not found"
+- Move PostGet / PostInsert / etc handlers from db model to store
 - Hell of a lot things to do